asutermo/ComfyUI-Flux-TryOff/README.md

 ![Sample](./sample.png)

 Quantized.
+8Bit.
+Please note, it was definitely slower to generate.
 4 Bit and mixed are untested.

 ![Quantized Sample](./quantized_sample.png)